DNA Ternary Full Adder: Results

-The principle of the CB circuit is illustrated in Figure \ref{figure1}.
-It consists of two logic gates, denoted $GATE1_{ij}$ and $GATE2$, representing two levels of reaction.
-The CB circuit has two input signals, denoted as $inputA_{i}$ and $inputB_{j}$, along with a blocking signal $B_{in}$.
-The signal $B_{in}$ can be in a logic state of either $present$ or $absent$, indicating whether it participates in the reaction.
+{\bf The Competitive Blocking Circuit.} The principle of the CB circuit is illustrated in Figure \ref{figure1}.
+It consists of two logic gates, denoted GATE$1_{ij}$ and GATE2, representing two levels of reaction.
+The CB circuit has two input signals, denoted as inputA$_{i}$ and inputB$_{j}$, along with a blocking signal B$_{in}$.
+The signal B$_{in}$ can be in a logic state of either $present$ or $absent$, indicating whether it participates in the reaction.
 Here, $i,j \in \{0,1,2\}$ represent the ternary numbers involved in the addition operation.
-When $B_{in}$ is in the $absent$ state, the CB circuit receives $inputA_{i}$ and $inputB_{j}$ as inputs, activating the first level of reaction.
-This means that the two inputs interact with $GATE1_{ij}$ to produce an output signal, denoted as SUM1.
-Conversely, when $B_{in}$ is $present$, it reacts with $GATE1_{ij}$ , effectively consuming $GATE1_{ij}$ and thereby inhibiting the first level of reaction between $GATE1_{ij}$ and the inputs $inputA_{i}$ and $inputB_{j}$.
-Furthermore, the presence of $B_{in}$ can activate the second level of the reaction, leading to a reaction with $GATE2$ and producing a different output signal, denoted as SUM2.
+When B$_{in}$ is in the $absent$ state, the CB circuit receives inputA$_{i}$ and inputB$_{j}$ as inputs, activating the first level of reaction.
+This means that the two inputs interact with GATE$1_{ij}$ to produce an output signal, denoted as SUM1.
+Conversely, when B$_{in}$ is $present$, it reacts with GATE$1_{ij}$ , effectively consuming GATE$1_{ij}$ and thereby inhibiting the first level of reaction between GATE$1_{ij}$ and the inputs inputA$_{i}$ and inputB$_{j}$.
+Furthermore, the presence of B$_{in}$ can activate the second level of the reaction, leading to a reaction with GATE$2$ and producing a different output signal, denoted as SUM2.

 The CB mechanism can be expressed via the following reactions: